 We aim to lift everyone in our organization to their highest potential.
 This means we seek out opportunities to empower our team and show each individual how much they matter.
 Being kind expands far beyond our employees, though.
 We want every partner to feel as though they're part of the Participate family.
 We seek out partners who embody this value and have kind and sustainable business practices so that the world we live in is a little kinder too.

-Our goal as an organization is to provide meaningful learning experiences to educators.
-Everything we do is aligned to assuring that educators have access to the quality learning they deserve.
+Our goal as an organization is to provide meaningful learning experiences.
+Everything we do is aligned to ensuring that learners have access to the quality learning they deserve.
 Working together for the greater good means going above and beyond to redefine professional learning.